Configuration Options¶

 Default: 1

-Theme and content customizations
+Theme and content customizations¶

-branding logo_backdrop
+branding → logo_backdrop

 This logo (specified by its URL) is used on the left-hand side of the footer.
 Generally you should use a type of white mask graphic here.
 See the default grouprise backdrop logo for reference.

-branding logo_favicon
+branding → logo_favicon

 This logo (specified by its URL) is used as the application’s favicon that is usually visible on the left-hand side of the browser tab right next to the title of the webpage.
-We recommend that you use a PNG file for the favicon as support for SVG favicons is still spotty (as of Aug 2020).
-You can set this to None if you want to embed the favicon through other means.

-branding logo_square
+branding → logo_square

 This logo (specified by its URL) is used in various places like the login form, menus, help pages and other places.
 As the name states this logo should be a square image.

-branding logo_text
+branding → logo_text

 This logo (specified by its URL) is used in the main menu on the top left part of the screen.
 It has a fixed height of around 44 pixels and should not occupy more than 230 pixels of width.

-branding theme_color
+branding → theme_color

 This is the color that modern browsers (especially on mobile) use to decorate the tab with.
-You can set this to None if you want to embed the theme color through other means.

 Default: #2a62ac